Bearded Iris 'French Cancan' ,German Iris from $9.95

 Bearded Iris 'Idle Rich' from $9.95

-Idle Rich Bearded Iris - At first glance, you will think Idle Rich is such a combination of unique colors that you will try to look away but cannot.
-Those colors will have you wondering how nature did that!
+Idle Rich Bearded Iris - At first glance, you will think Idle Rich is such a combination of unique colors mother nature will have you wondering how she did that!
 Bearded Irises are wonderful.
 They are easy to grow and give you wonderful results.
 Bearded Irises are hardy from Zone 3 all the way to Zone 10.
 They do not need a chilling period so they can grow almost anywhere in the United States.
 It’s not uncommon to hear stories how immigrants would bring these flower with them from their home countries throughout Europe.
 If you walk through suburbs and cities, you will start to be able to see the diversity of these species.
 USDA Zones 3 – 10 Flowers May to June depending on your zone Bloom Duration: 3-4 weeks Cold Hardy Full Sun Additional Information Deer, Rabbit, & Rodent Resistant Great for Naturalizing, Borders, Mass Plantings, and Rock Gardens 36” tall tolerant Key Planting Tips Plant in full sun with 1/3 of the rhizome exposed above the soil.
 We like to plant ours 18”-30” apart.
 They fill in pretty fast.
 Do NOT mulch over the rhizome as they like to remain dry and extra mulch increases chances of rot.
 We recommended cutting the flower once it blooms to put energy back into the rhizome and the new blooms that will happen later in the summer.
 Ships mid September to mid October.

 Bearded Iris 'Immortality' (Rebloomer) from $9.99